East Africa Toolkit: Services & Supply

 Why Is Integrated Family Planning Outreach Important?

-- Increase access to services among the under-served urban poor
+- Increase access to services among the under-served population.

 Evidence